-Costa Rica’s Caribbean coast actually has its own microclimate thanks to constant trade winds that keep the climate hot and moist, with rain year around.
+The Caribbean coast has its own microclimate, thanks to continual trade winds that keep the climate hot and moist, with rain year around.